Vector - Resource Management Allocation

 // Useful if the type T has an expensive constructor

-// We preallocate space without initializing it giving
+// We preallocate space without initializing it, giving

 // room to grow and shrink the buffer without re-allocating.